WebTheDev/serverstatsbot/README.md

 - Place your bot token and adjust the "[config.py](https://github.com/WebTheDev/serverstatsbot/blob/main/config.py)" to your liking.

--Start the bot and watch the magic happen!
+- Start the bot and watch the magic happen!
 (For windows right click on the main.py and click open, a cmd panel should appear.
 For linux, choose a starting resource that is best for your linux environment.)